apiumhub/vyouSDK-android/README.md

 ```kotlin
 VYouUI.initialize(this)
 ```
-As in the VYou-Core setup, you will need to call this function before the onCreate of your fragment or activity:
+As in the VYou-Core setup, you will need to call this function before the onCreate of your Activity or Fragment:
 ```kotlin
 private val vyouUi = VYouUI(this)
 ```